IHE/RAD.IRA/input/pagecontent/volume-1.md

 </table>

 ##### 1:XX.1.1.4.2 Event Producing Requirements

+If the Evidence Creator accepted an event initially (i.e. returning `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Hub using Notify Error [RAD-X11](rad-x11.html).

 If the Evidence Creator is grouped with a Content Creator to publish content events to a reporting session, then it shall publish events using at least one FHIR resource.
 The Evidence Creator is highly recommended to publish events using one or more of the following FHIR resources that are expected to be useful in reporting: